Here’s the uncomfortable truth, friends.

 If the people who don’t like it, let this year be the year you stick up for yourself.
 And if they get angry or offended that you’re sticking up for yourself, f*ck them.
 Because you don’t need their toxicity anyway.

-Let this be the time you learn to stick up for yourself.
+Let this be the year you learn to stick up for yourself.

 So many of us have been raised to not raise our voice.
 To just play nicely.
 To not cause a ruckus.
 And yeah, when you’re at a funeral or in a theater, those our great guidelines.